13 Top-Rated Campgrounds near Portland, Oregon

 10. Tillamook Head Backpackers Camp, Ecola State Park, Seaside

-A free camping area on the Oregon coast, the backpackers camp atop Tillamook Head makes for a unique overnight experience.
+The backpackers camp atop Tillamook Head is a free camping area on the Oregon coast that makes for a unique overnight experience.
 The recommended access point for this hike-in campground is on the north side of Tillamook Head in Seaside, a 90-minute drive from Portland.

 It's a four-mile, steady, uphill trek from the north trailhead to the designated camp zone, where three Adirondack shelters and available tent space accommodate the overnight experience.
 The uphill hike and no water access keep this campground relatively uncrowded.

 Vault toilets near the shelters also help keep the area clean.
 A short spur trail leads from the shelters to an ocean overlook, where the decommissioned Tillamook Rock Lighthouse makes for a beautiful focal point during the evening's setting sun.

 Barton Park is one of the three campgrounds operated by Clackamas County and is perhaps the most popular.
 It's adjacent to the Clackamas River and offers several recreational activities, including fishing, non-motorized boating, floating, and swimming.
 Other popular activities include horseshoes, hiking, and using one of six reservable picnic areas.